Friday, April 28th, 2017

 Frequent toilet clogs can either mean that a toilet replacement is needed or can be an indicator of a clogged main drain.
 Either reason can mean costly repairs to a new home buyer.

 Water You Waiting For?
 Buying a home is an artful negotiation and plumbing is a strong negotiating point.
 An investment in a sewer video inspection is worth considering — the cost to repair or replace a sewer line can easily run $1500 or more, depending on whether excavation is needed.
 With an inspection, you can either achieve peace of mind about the condition of your pipes or you’ll have a negotiating point (and a video) regarding upcoming necessary repairs.
-Call Ray today for a free quote.
-(513) 396-5300.
+Call or Contact Ray today for a free quote (513) 396-5300.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.